ibm-cloud-docs/vpc/user-access-to-dedicated-hosts-and-groups.md

 {: step}

 When you create a dedicated host, you assign it to a resource group.
 As part of the dedicated host creation process, you define a dedicated host group for the dedicated host.
 You can assign the dedicated host group to a separate resource group, so you can apply permissions separately for the dedicated host and the dedicated host group.

-Complete the following steps to create a dedicated host and dedicated host group in their respective resource groups, *Admin resources* and *Users resources*.
+Complete the following steps to create a dedicated host and dedicated host group in their respective resource groups: *Admin resources* and *Users resources*.

 1. Click the **menu icon** ![menu icon](../icons/icon_hamburger.svg) > **VPC Infrastructure**.
 1. From the *VPC Infrastructure* page, click **Dedicated hosts** > **Create**.
 1. Give the dedicated host a unique name such as *Example Dedicated Host*.
 1. Change the selected resource group from *Default* to *Admin resources*.
 1. Click **New dedicated group** to begin creation of a dedicated host group.
    ![Add a dedicated group](/images/new_dedicated_group.png){: caption="Figure 2.
 New dedicated group" caption-side="bottom"}
 1. On the new window, give the dedicated host group a unique name such as *Example Dedicated Host Group*.
 1. Change the resource group from *Default* to *Users resources*.